- Home

 III.
 Proposal and Internal Approval Process

 When mandatory cost sharing is required by the sponsor as a condition of the award, it should occur only to the extent necessary to meet the project’s scope of work.
-Any other proposals of quantifiable financial and/or effort commitments of cost sharing must be requested by the PI and approved by the appropriate School and/or institute/center and approved by Management Center leadership at the time of budget proposal and submission.
+Any other proposals of quantifiable financial and/or effort commitments of cost sharing must be requested by the PI and approved by the appropriate School and/or institute/center and Management Center leadership at the time of budget proposal and submission.
 Faculty with joint appointments or institute/center affiliations should seek approval from the unit (or units) that would bear financial responsibility for the cost sharing commitment.

 Any instance of voluntary committed cost sharing must be approved by either: